godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 Enter the project name and the folder for your new game.
 Click **Install & Edit**.
-Note that if you launched Godot from a terminal then this terminal will display error messages at this stage.
-Those messages can be safely ignored.

 .. image:: img/create_project_install.png
    :alt: Creating a new game from the template